Connecticut IOLTA Compliance: Trust Account Rules & Requirements

 - Client funds must be placed in interest-bearing IOLTA accounts

-- Detailed ledger required per client
+- Detailed ledger required per client matter

 - 7-year retention of all trust records

-- Overdraft notification agreement with bank required
+- Overdraft notification to Statewide Grievance Committee required

 Connecticut IOLTA Note